 Huddersfield’s past and present have a lot to offer, and with a £100million regeneration project just around the corner, the future, too, looks bright for this understimated Yorkshire town.

-Huddersfield Contemporary Music Festival features 10 days of groundbreaking contemporary music, performances, talks and workshops from an international community of creative thinkers.
+Huddersfield Contemporary Music Festival presents five days of groundbreaking contemporary music, performances, talks and workshops from an international community of creative thinkers.

 The world’s first ‘visual dictionary’ of movements found within Bhangra, compiled by World Bhangra Day founder, Hardeep Sahota.